Skip to content Skip to footer

 HbA1c Reductions Across the SURPASS Trial Series

 Across the broader SURPASS series, including trials where tirzepatide was added to background therapies such as metformin, SGLT-2 inhibitors, or basal insulin, HbA1c reductions were consistently robust.
-Tirzepatide and type 2 diabetes management research now includes data from more than 7,000 participants across these trials, making the glycemic outcome profile one of the most comprehensively studied aspects of the compound.
-The consistency of findings across different background medication contexts reinforces the strength of the HbA1c signal.

 Fasting Serum Glucose and Postprandial Control